6 VCs explain why seed investors now favor enterprise startups – TechCrunch

 Why are enterprise seed deals on top?

-This morning we’ll hear from Jenny Lefcourt at Freestyle Capital, Jomayra Herrera of Cowboy Ventures, Hunter Walk from Homebrew, Iris Choi of Floodgate, Sarah Guo from Greylock and Ajay Agrawal of Bain Capital Ventures.
+This morning we’ll hear from Jenny Lefcourt at Freestyle Capital, Jomayra Herrera of Cowboy Ventures, Hunter Walk from Homebrew, Iris Choi of Floodgate, Sarah Guo from Greylock and Ajay Agarwal of Bain Capital Ventures.
 As you can see, we picked a list of investors form firms of different sizes, theses and focus.
 However, each investing group either focuses on early-stage investments that include seed deals or dabbles in them.

 Here’s what we want to know: why did the the majority of seed deals swap from consumer-focused startups to enterprise-focused deals?